Elvin-Arrow/Graph-Properties-Analyzer/README.md

 # Data-Structures-Final-Project
 Final project for data structures
-Following is the breakdown of all that which I am supposed to do in the project
+Following is the breakdown of all that which we are supposed to do in the project
 ## The graph
 - [x] has n vertices
 - [x] has m edges